En-ROADS Technical Reference

 Mineralization is a chemical process, also called enhanced weathering, where certain kinds of rock are spread onto farmland, where they absorb CO2.
 This also has a beneficial effect on agriculture if the soil is too acidic.
 The user input sets the percent of suitable farmland (adjustable in the assumptions) and the rate of CO2 absorption the amount of rock applied and the specific absorption potential.
 Gross absorption is adjusted by a loss rate (default zero) and the emissions from the energy used to mine, grind and transport the necessary rock.

-Direct air carbon capture and storage (DACCS) (sometimes called DAC) is a function of the capture equipment and the capacity to transport the captured CO2, which is shared with CCS.
-The desired DACCS capacity is a function of the target percent of maximum Gtons CO2 per year, which results in funding for DACCS infrastructure.
+Direct air carbon capture and storage (DACCS) (sometimes called DAC) is a set of technologies for chemically separating CO2 from the atmosphere so it can be sequestered.
+The amount of CO2 removed by DACCS is a function of the capture equipment and the capacity to transport the captured CO2, which is shared with CCS.
+The desired DACCS capacity is a function of the costs and potential incentives, which can come from carbon price or direct subsidies.
 DACCS capacity model has orders, completions and retirement, subject to delays and limits on construction capability.
-The amount of CO2 captured is the lower of DACCS capacity and available CO2 transport capacity.
-The cost of DACCS declines over time with learning, but can increase if CO2 transport and storage constraints are exceeded.
+The cost of DACCS changes over time due to two competing dynamic forces.
+Learning, from accumulated experience, tends to lower costs.
+The sum of the pending and installed capacity, representing using up the sites with best access to CO2 transport and storage, tends to raise costs.
 The energy required to operate DACCS equipment increases the energy demand for electricity, potentially increasing emissions.
 The gross capture by DACCS is stored in geological formations; an estimate of CO2 emitted by its energy demand is subtracted to plot net removals.

 Bioenergy with CCS (BECCS) is modeled under the CCS section below.
-It responds to price signals, i.e. carbon price, rather than having a user input under the CDR section.
+It responds to price signals, including a carbon price and subsidies, rather than having a user input under the CDR section.

 Carbon Capture and Storage (CCS)🔗

-Both fossil and bioenergy CCS are modeled as stocks of transport capacity (shared with DACCS), and individual capture capacities for each fuel, for industry and electric sectors.
+Both fossil and bioenergy CCS are modeled as stocks of transport capacity (shared with DACCS), and individual capture capacities for each fuel and application, i.e., nonelectric industry and electricity generation for all end use sectors.
 Completion is subject to both development and construction delays, with a limit on overall growth rates as construction capability itself takes time to construct.
-The time delays on transport capacity are assumed to ste the limit on deploying capture capacity as well.
 The amount of CO2 captured for each fuel and application is the least of: CO2 created in combustion, capture capacity, and available transport capacity.
 If transport capacity is limiting, it is shared in proportion to capture capacity.